Durong, Queensland: Education

 There are no secondary schools in Durong.
-The nearest government secondary schools are Jandowae State School (to Year 10) in Jandowae to the south and Proston State School in Proston to the north-east.
-There are no nearby secondary schools to Year 12, the nearest is Kingaroy State High School in Kingaroy to the south-east.
+The nearest government secondary schools are Jandowae State School (to Year 10) in Jandowae to the south and Proston State School in Proston (to Year 10) to the north-east.
+There are no nearby secondary schools to Year 12; the nearest is Kingaroy State High School in Kingaroy to the south-east.
 Other options are distance education and boarding schools.

 Amenities

 Durong Hall is at 8940 Chinchilla Wondai (26.3957°S 151.2452°E).
 The South Burnett Regional Council operates a public library at the hall.

 Holy Trinity Anglican Church is at 8950 Chinchilla Wondai Road (26.3957°S 151.2461°E).

 Durong Bowls Club is at 8951 Chinchilla Wondai Road (26.3949°S 151.2462°E).

 Attractions

 Durong Dingo Sanctuary is a facility that maintains pure bred dingos, keeping them safe from 1080 baiting, trapping, and shooting.
 It can be visited by the public by appointment.